MicrosoftDocs/bot-docs/articles/design/principles.md

 #ROBOTS: Index
 ---

-# Introduction to bot design
+# Principles of bot design

 The Bot Framework enables developers to create compelling bot experiences that solve a variety of business problems.
 By learning the concepts described in this section, you'll become equipped to design a bot that